naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

 ]
 ```

-With [uv](https://docs.astral.sh/uv/), you can run `uv sync`.
-It will automatically install the correct Python version (if needed), create a virtual environment, and install all dependencies.
+Run `uv sync` and [uv](https://docs.astral.sh/uv/) automatically installs the correct Python version (if needed), creates a virtual environment, and downloads all dependencies.

-We'll need some configuration to connect to the database and access S3.
-Let's write a `Configuration` utility to do this.
+To connect to Postgres and reach into S3, the application needs some configuration which we can read with the `Configuration` utility:

 ```python title="app/conf.py"
 import json